ibm-cloud-docs/vpc/vpe-create-with-local-access-vpe.md

       ```
       {: pre}

-1. When all variables are initiated, do one of the following actions:
+1. When all variables are initiated, select one of the following actions:

    * Create an endpoint gateway for the specific VPC: